connervieira/Instantiate/README.md

 ### Private

-Instantiate is the most private way to view your Instagram feed, since it uses an offline archive generated Instaloader.
+Instantiate is the most private way to view your Instagram feed, since it uses an offline archive.
 No information is ever sent to Instagram.

 ### Archive